finger563/cbsat/docs/_sources/design-time.txt

 provided by many different types of networking infrastructure.
 DiffServ's DSCP provides one mechanism to implement this priority-based transmission and routing.

+We are finalizing the design and code for tests which utilize the DSCP bit(s) setting on packet flows to show that such priority-based analysis techniques are correct for these types of systems.

 .. _delay_analysis: